3 Efforts I'm Making With My Teens In The New Year(and No--They're Not Resolutions)

 Many years ago I resolved against setting New Year’s resolutions.
 Though I know not everyone feels the same, for me they seem like desperate declarations made at midnight while sitting on my couch watching people freeze in Times Square.

-Of course this is the week when a million articles and suggestions for how to take on 2016 with vigor will flood the Internet, including advice for making goals, and (SO) many health-focused articles on losing weight.
+Of course there are a million articles and suggestions for how to take on 2024 with vigor, including advice for making goals, and (SO) many health-focused articles on losing weight.